IbkEhinmowo/Relay/README.md

 ## Overview

-Relay is an LLM-driven autonomous scheduling agent that demonstrates how to build complex, multi-step automations.
-It can queue tasks for itself, trigger delayed actions, and run recurring workflows without hardcoded schedules.
+Relay is an LLM-driven autonomous agent that makes real-time decisions to orchestrate complex, multi-step automations.
+Instead of following rigid workflows, Relay dynamically determines the best sequence of actions based on user requests and current context.
+It can queue tasks, trigger delayed actions, and run recurring workflows—adapting its approach as needed.

-The project showcases advanced orchestration across various services, including:

-- **Web Research & Summarization:** Performing web searches, dynamically scraping content with Playwright, and summarizing the findings.
-- **Dynamic Content Creation:** Creating and updating documents in Notion.
-- **Notifications:** Sending alerts and messages through Discord.
+Relay’s architecture enables it to:

+- Select and chain together the most appropriate tools for each situation, making decisions on the fly.
+- Perform on-the-fly computation and automation by executing Python code using its integrated exec tool.
+- Handle dynamic web research, content creation, and notifications, all while maintaining context for multiple users.

 Its Redis-centric architecture manages user-bound memory, message queues, and state, enabling context-aware workflows for multiple concurrent users.
 The web scraping module is designed with resilience to dynamic HTML and bot detection, ensuring reliable data extraction.

 ## Key Features

+- **Dynamic Decision-Making:** Relay analyzes each request and decides the optimal workflow, adapting to changing requirements and context.
+- **Integrated Python Execution:** The agent can execute arbitrary Python code for computation, automation, or custom logic, using its built-in exec tool.
-- **LLM-Driven Autonomous Scheduling:** Relay can schedule and execute tasks dynamically.
-For example, it can set a reminder to research a topic and then create a report at a specified time.
+- **LLM-Driven Autonomous Scheduling:** Relay schedules and executes tasks dynamically, choosing the right time and method for each action.
-- **Multi-Step Automation:** Chains together multiple tools to complete complex workflows.
-A single prompt can trigger a sequence of actions like searching the web, scraping a site, summarizing content, and saving it to Notion.
+- **Multi-Step Automation:** Chains together multiple tools to complete complex workflows, with each step chosen based on real-time analysis.
-- **Resilient Web Scraping:** The scraping module uses Playwright to handle dynamic websites and is designed to be resilient to anti-bot measures.
+- **Resilient Web Scraping:** Uses Playwright to handle dynamic websites and anti-bot measures.
-- **Redis-Centric Architecture:** Redis is used for:
+- **Redis-Centric Architecture:** Manages user memory, message queues, and workflow state.
-  - **User-Bound Memory:** Maintaining context for individual users across sessions.
-  - **Message Queues:** Managing tasks with Celery.
-  - **State Management:** Tracking the state of ongoing workflows.
-- **Extensible Toolset:** The agent's capabilities can be easily extended by adding new tools.
+- **Extensible Toolset:** Easily add new tools and capabilities.

 ## System Architecture